Altium Concord Pro: Real-time PCB Component Traceability for All Requirements

 Real-time supply chain control with IHS integration in Altium Designer

 By now one should realize that supply chain information is important when it comes time to manufacture your board, but so are component and raw materials traceability.
-Supply chain visibility and material traceability really go hand-in-hand to ensure that your device can meet performance requirements while remaining compliant with industry standards and government regulation.
+Supply chain visibility and material traceability really go hand-in-hand to ensure that your device can meet performance requirements while remaining compliant with industry standards and government regulations.

 ECAD and MCAD co-design is one great way to ensure your new product can meet your enclosure and packaging requirements, as well as tailor your circuit board so that it meets mechanical requirements.
 Integration between these design tools improves productivity and allows collaboration between formerly siloed design teams.
-This is a natural extension for PCB layout and manufacturing.
+This is a natural extension for PCB data traceability and manufacturing.

 - Even small companies and service bureaus can benefit from a managed component data solution.

 - Integrated design, documentation, and production planning tools allow you to quickly import your component information and souring data into your bill of materials.

 - With electronic component shortages quickly becoming the norm, data management solutions that provide sourcing and traceability data can help you anticipate and adapt to supply chain changes.